IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS_TLS.md

 echo $INGRESSURL
 ```

-_Note:_ In case you did the automated setup and you don't have the $INGRESSURL use this command:
+_Note:_ In case you did the automated setup and you don't have the `$INGRESSURL` use this command to get the URL:

 ```sh
 export INGRESSURL=$(ibmcloud ks nlb-dns ls --cluster $MYCLUSTER | awk '/-0001./ {print $1}')